mubeenkh4u/RBC-Module-4-School-District-Analysis/README.md

   </tr>
   <tr>
   <td>
-  As we can see here the information relatively is the same with the exception of Thomas high School.
-The <b>% Overall Passing</b> has seen a significant increase of approximately <b>7%</b>
+  As we can see from the images above, Thomas High School values have seen a significant positive change after replacing the 9th grade scores with NaNs.

+  * % Passing Math increased from 66.9% to 93.2%.

+  * % Passing Reading increased from 69.7% to 97.0%.

+  * % Overall Passing increased from 65.1% to 90.6%.

   </td>
   </tr>
   </table>